shakes76/PatternAnalysis-2023/README.md

 Prior to initiating model training, make sure to configure the global variables located in parameters.py.
 The variables that require configuration include:

 IMG_SIZE: The height and width of the image.

 PATCH_SIZE: The height and width of individual patches.

 BATCH_SIZE: The batch size for both training and testing data.

 PROJECTION_DIM: The dimensions of the attention layer.

 LEARN_RATE: The learning rate for the optimizer.

 ATTENTION_HEADS: The number of attention heads.

-DROPOUT_RATE: The fraction of units to drop out in each Dense Layer (expressed as a decimal).
+DROPOUT_RATE: The fraction of units to drop out in each Dense Layer.

 TRANSFORMER_LAYERS: The quantity of transformer encoders to incorporate.

 WEIGHT_DECAY: The weight decay used by the optimizer.

 EPOCHS: The number of epochs for model training.

-MLP_HEAD_UNITS: The number of units in the MLP head classifier for feature learning (specified as an array, with each element representing the units in an additional Dense Layer).
+MLP_HEAD_UNITS: The number of units in the MLP head classifier for feature learning.

-DATA_PATH: The path from which the dataset will be loaded.
+DATA_LOAD_DEST: The path from which the dataset will be loaded.

 MODEL_SAVE_DEST: The location to save the model.

 The variables INPUT_SHAPE, HIDDEN_UNITS, and NUM_PATCHES are calculated automatically.

 ## Build and Train the Model